Apply for course development grants to develop courses for the Annual Theme, Humanities Labs, or the Environmental Humanities Initiative.

 Application details and deadline: Calls for course development grants go out to faculty in December, generally with a submission deadline in late February.

-Fund Events and course enrichment funds are available for a range of requests, including field trip expenses, bringing in visiting speakers, funding film screenings, and other miscellaneous costs.
+Events and course enrichment funds are available for a range of requests, including field trip expenses, bringing in visiting speakers, providing film screenings, and other miscellaneous costs.

 Development Grant The Center offers limited funding to support humanities-based conferences at Colby, as well as some logistical support.
 Interested faculty should email Director Dean Allbritton at [email protected].

-Further support for faculty research can be found through the Humanities Division in the form of an annual book fund and research grants.
+Faculty can find additional opportunities and research support through the Humanities Division in the form of an annual book fund and research grants.
 These funds are distributed yearly, with deadlines for the book fund early in the fall and for research grants, early in the spring semester.